Skip to main content

 Multi-Method Evaluation Engine+

-Score traces and spans using LLM-based evaluators (hallucination, relevance, toxicity), code-based checks (regex, assertions), or human annotation labels.
-Supports both offline batch evaluation and continuous online evaluation in production.
+Score traces and spans using LLM-based evaluators, code-based checks such as regex or assertions, or human annotation labels.
+Supports offline batch evaluation, while managed AX plans add online evaluation workflows.

 Use Case:

-Running hallucination detection on every production response while maintaining a human labeling queue for edge cases, creating a continuous quality improvement loop.
+Running hallucination detection on production responses while maintaining a human labeling queue for edge cases, creating a continuous quality improvement loop.

 Experiment Playground+